NeuroTune/ML_Feature_Selection_R/README.md

 # Machine Learning Tutorial 01: Feature Selection in R
-In this tutorial, we explore various linear modeling and feature selection techniques using a baseball dataset.
-The goal is to identify the most important predictors of player salaries and understand how different methods approach feature selection and regularization.
+In this tutorial, we use a baseball dataset to explore feature selection.
+The goal is to find which factors best predict player salaries and see how different methods handle selection and regularization.We’ll also look at regularization paths to see how coefficients change as we adjust the tuning parameter.

 We will cover: